Legal Requirements for Getting Married in Australia

 - You, your witnesses and your celebrant will sign three marriage certificates after the ceremony:

 - 1st – is sent to Births, Deaths and Marriages in the state the ceremony is held to be registered

 - 2nd – is kept by the celebrant

 - 3rd – is the fancy commemorative one that is kept by you

 After the Ceremony

 If you would like to change your name:

-- You can simply assume your partner’s name without doing anything OR
+- You can simply assume your partner’s name without doing anything (this may cause issues with government departments later down the track) OR